aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 ### Returns
 The **callback** will return the 32 bytes transaction hash.

 `PromiEvent`: A `promise combined event emitter`.
 Will be resolved when the transaction `eth-gettransactionreceipt-return` is available.
-Additionally the following events are available:
+Additionally, the following events are available:

 - `"transactionHash"` returns `String`: Is fired right after the transaction is sent and a transaction hash is available.
 - `"receipt"` returns `Object`: Is fired when the transaction receipt is available.
 - `"confirmation"` returns `Number`, `Object`: Is fired for every confirmation up to the 12th confirmation.
 Receives the confirmation number as the first and the `eth-gettransactionreceipt-return` as the second argument.
-Fired from confirmation 0 on, which is the block where its minded.
+Fired from confirmation 0 on, which is the block where it is minded.
 - `"error"` returns `Error`: Is fired if an error occurs during sending.
-If a out of gas error, the second parameter is the receipt.
+If an out of gas error, the second parameter is the receipt.

 ### Example
 ```javascript